 YouTube end screens and cards are powerful tools to boost engagement and grow your audience.
 They can link to other videos, playlists, channels, websites, or even promote crowdfunding and merchandise.
 To use an end screen, your video needs at least 25 seconds at the end.
 While you can add end screens directly in YouTube Studio, you can also design a customized version using editors like Wondershare Filmora, allowing you to create a branded end screen with placeholders before uploading to YouTube and adding clickable elements.

-Part 2: How To Use YouTube End Screen
+Part 2: How to Add and Edit YouTube End Cards (End Screens)

 What can be added to an end screen?

-How to Add an End Screen in YouTube Studio
+How to Edit and Add End Screens in YouTube Studio (2026 Help)

 Part 3: How to Add Cards to Your YouTube Videos